 - You have a legal argument that supports your trust contest.

-In this article, we here at Hess-Verdon & Associates have put together information that will help guide you to the right decision before expending valuable time and effort.
-If you have one or more of the following possible reasons to contest, we would suggest contacting our firm and ask for a 1-hour free consultation.
+In this article, we here at Hess-Verdon & Associates have put together information that will help guide you to the right decision before expending valuable time and effort in finding an estate litigation attorney.
+If you have one or more of the following possible reasons to contest, we would suggest contacting our firm.
 You will receive an upfront counsel and give you a percentage of outcomes based on your viewpoint.
 Learn about us here and why we are the choice for trust contests.

 Trust Disputes and what to know